railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

   giving different stock levels, or can use the same warehouse.

-* :guilabel:`Virtual Stock` : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and amounts that could arrive in the short term.
+* :guilabel:`Virtual Stock` : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and the number of products planned to arrive in the short term.

 * :guilabel:`Public Price` : the basic sales price for the given product.
 It provides a basis for the salesperson to be able to judge whether to offer a discount to the customer, and how much the